 If any of the provisions of the Terms shall be declared illegal or unenforceable in whole or in part, such provisions shall be severable and independent from the other provisions of the Terms, and the validity of the other provisions and of the entire Terms shall not be affected.

+Ver.1.0　Last Updated : February 2nd, 2017

 EXHIBIT

-<SOFTWARE>:
+<SOFTWARE>: Brother TD-4550DNWB Printer Driver for Raspbian OS Ver.
+3.1.5-0

 Other details of the SOFTWARE are separately provided in the product manual of the SOFTWARE.